Jack Sanders (English footballer): St Johnstone

 Sanders signed for St Johnstone in June 2024.

 Milton Keynes Dons

 On 31 January 2025, Sanders returned to England, joining League Two side Milton Keynes Dons.
 He made his debut on 1 February 2025, in a 2–1 away defeat to Doncaster Rovers.
 On 22 March 2025, Sanders scored his first goal for the club in a 1–0 away win over Cheltenham Town.

+On 19 April 2026, following an impressive second season, Sanders was named in the EFL League Two Team of the Season for the 2025–26 campaign, alongside teammates Liam Kelly and Callum Paterson.
+A week later Sanders earned promotion as the club finished in second place and earned a return to League One.